seilanhiep/data/kh/source_data/national_institute_of_statistics/census/2008/int_migration_commune_metadata.md

 Title

-Incidence of International Migration of Cambodia Citizens (by Commune 2011)
+Incidence of International Migration of Cambodia Citizens by Commune (2011)

 Description

-This vector dataset provides incidence of international migration of Cambodia citizens (by Commune 2011), as provided by Commune database 2011 (NIS, Mop).
+This vector dataset provides incidence of international migration of Cambodia citizens by commune in 2011, as provided by Commune database 2011 (NIS, Mop).
+Data were provided to us in vector format by Save Cambodia's Wildlife's Atlas Working Group.

 Format